Journal or Book Title

 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

-Gutiérrez, Lucía; Nason, Jason D.; and Jannink, Jean-Luc, "Diversity and Mega-Targets of Selection from the Characterization of a Barley Collection" (2009).
+Gutiérrez, Lucía; Nason, John D.; and Jannink, Jean-Luc, "Diversity and Mega-Targets of Selection from the Characterization of a Barley Collection" (2009).
 Ecology, Evolution and Organismal Biology Publications.
 78.